demos-europe/edt/packages/access-definitions/docs/mapping.md

 # Mapping capabilities

 The main purpose of Types is to restrict accesses to the backing classes and instances.
-However if needed they provide simple mapping capabilities too.
+However, if needed they provide simple mapping capabilities too.

 Different mappings can be done using different methods: